csiro-robotics/ohm/docs/gpu/docgpudetail.md

 cache is full, voxel regions are returned back to the CPU to make space.
 This incurs an IO cost.
 A small cache can result in cache thrashing between batches of rays and severely impact performance.

-The cache size may be set when constructing a @c GpuMap via the @c gpu_mem_size argument.
-This is exposed to the @c ohmpop command line as @c --gpu-cache-size .
+The cache size may be set when constructing a `GpuMap` via the `gpu_mem_size` argument.
+This is exposed to the `ohmpop` command line as `--gpu-cache-size`.

 Consider the following when choosing a cache size:

 - The use of a local or global map?
 A local map requires less memory as regions can be dropped outside some local spatial region (such as when running on a sensing payload).
 - The voxel layers in use and the region size.
-The @c MapLayout defines the @c MapLayer definitions and the number of bytes per region is calculated by @c MapLayer::layerByteSize() .
+The `MapLayout` defines the `MapLayer` definitions and the number of bytes per region is calculated by `MapLayer::layerByteSize()`.